Stokkie64/stokkie64.github.io/about.markdown

 ---

 # Tech:
-The site is hosted via [Github Pages](https://pages.github.com/).
+This site is hosted via [Github Pages](https://pages.github.com/).
-You can find the source code in my [Github repo](https://github.com/Stokkie64/stokkie64.github.io).
+You can find the source code [here](https://github.com/Stokkie64/stokkie64.github.io).

-Using the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)
+The site is powered by Jekyll using a modified version of the Minima theme.

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /